Delivery Diagnostic

 Right for: leaders who want to see delivery actually improve

-If a CTO reads this and says "this is exactly what is happening here" — this engagement is built for that conversation.
+If a CTO reads this and says "this is exactly what is happening here" — this is built for that conversation.

 FAQ

-Common questions about this engagement
+Common questions about this diagnostic

-Is this a training program or a consulting engagement?
+Is this training or another Agile rollout?

 What kind of organization is this right for?

 The diagnostic itself typically runs 2–4 weeks.
-The roadmap is then used to guide a focused sprint of high-leverage interventions — changes to portfolio prioritization, team structure, decision rights, or flow metrics that produce visible improvement in cycle time and throughput within a quarter.
+The roadmap is then used to guide a focused sprint of targeted interventions — changes to portfolio prioritization, team structure, decision rights, or flow metrics that produce visible improvement in cycle time and throughput within a quarter.

 Does this require executive sponsorship?